 The top test results are the same ones that my older results were compared to in both of my “Hacking your gut…” blogs.
 During this test, I was 2 weeks in to my new approach and in the bottom one I was 10 weeks in.

-So what did I do and what did I take?
+So what did I do and what did I take to hack my gut?
 Well, our journey begins at livewello.com.

 Note: If you haven’t followed this series, click the links below: